 Begin by placing both the White and Black decks side-by-side on a table.
 Next, choose which player will draw first.
 This player (the Reader) draws a card from the deck of their choice, either black or white, and reads the question aloud to the group.
 Black cards are awarded to the player who answers the trivia question correctly first.
 White cards, are personal, intimate, and awarded to those with the most interesting answers.
 Play continues clockwise until one player collects 7 cards.
 At which point, they have won and and have won the honor of being the Most Morbid of your group - at least for one night.

 Alternative ways to play include just shuffling the deck and adjusting the winning number to accommodate play time.
 The larger the number, the longer play goes on.

 Or, heck, make up your own rules, we're fond of rule breakers.

 If experience is any guide, you’ll be sharing stories and challenging each other’s wit and knowledge for the fun of playing rather than winning.

 — The Cards —

 Black Trivia Cards: Death trivia from history, science, mythology, origin of words, culture, and whatever else we could dig up.
-Some of the cards are true or false, but most are multiple choice.
-The card is awarded to the player who correctly answers first.
-The correct answer is on the bottom of the card.
-The reader does not get to answer this round.
+Most of these cards are multiple choice by a few true or false to speed the game up, so don't hold back, answer quickly and with authority.

-Black All Play Cards: (you might need pen and paper for these).
-These cards ask players to brainstorm together and create answers that are creative and irreverent.
-The card is awarded to the most "unique" or "entertaining" answer as determined by the reader.
+Black All Play Cards: These cards ask players to brainstorm together and create answers that are creative and irreverent.
+You'll probably want pen and paper for these.

 For Entertainment Purposes Only